This is a list of surnames in which the length is 8.

 "chestnut tree" (Latin castanea

-), hence a topographic name for someone living near a particular chestnut tree or group of them, or possibly a nickname for someone with chestnut-coloured hair... [more]
+), a name for someone who lived near a particular chestnut tree, or possibly a nickname for someone with chestnut-coloured hair.

-Derived from a place name which meant "ford by a cliff" in Old English.
+Derived from various place names which meant "ford by a cliff" in Old English.

-meaning "descendent of Corcran", a given name derived from the Gaelic word corcair
+meaning "descendant of Corcrán", a given name derived from the Gaelic word corcair

 From a place name derived from Old English crawa